markolalovic/ml-citation-screening/README.md

 This repository contains the source code of a research project to develop a machine learning framework to semi-automatize citation collection and screening in systematic reviews and meta-analyses.

 The framework was developed and evaluated in context of aging and longevity research studies and tested on a particular dataset related to "Dasatinib and Quercetin Senolytic Therapy Risk-Benefit Analysis" (D&Q Analysis) published by [Forever Healthy Foundation](https://brain.forever-healthy.org/display/EN/).

-The results are in 3 interactive tables of exported documents accessible [here](https://markolalovic.github.io/longevity-research-screening/).
+The results are in 3 interactive tables of exported documents accessible: [here](https://dqanalysis.pages.dev/).

-You can find the tech report [here](https://zenodo.org/record/4603365/files/zenodo.4603365.pdf) or check the presentation [slides](https://zenodo.org/record/4603371/files/slides.pdf) for a quick overview.
+You can read more about it [here](https://zenodo.org/record/4603365/files/zenodo.4603365.pdf) or check the presentation [slides](https://zenodo.org/record/4603371/files/slides.pdf) for a quick overview.

 ---